fjros/python_murcia_2016_falcon/README.md

 ==================

-This repo contains the code and slides of a short talk given at the [Python Murcia](http://www.meetup.com/es-ES/Meetup-de-Python-en-Murcia/) meetup on May 2016.
+This repo contains the code and slides of a short talk given at the [Python Murcia](http://www.meetup.com/es-ES/Meetup-de-Python-en-Murcia/) meetup in May 2016.
 The objective is to introduce REST API development via [Falcon](http://falconframework.org) through some simple examples.